 Notice that when you feel angry, your focus will tend to be on your spouse, on what she or he does or doesn’t do that frustrates you.

-This second step requires a shift a focus, from focusing outward on him or her to focusing inward on your own concerns and desires.
+This second step requires a shift of focus, from focusing outward on him or her to focusing inward on your own concerns and desires.

 3. Cut the crap.